Hawker (trade)

 A hawker is a vendor of merchandise that can be easily transported; the term is roughly synonymous with costermonger or peddler.
 In most places where the term is used, a hawker sells inexpensive goods, handicrafts, or food items.
 Whether stationary or mobile, hawkers often advertise by loud street cries or chants, and conduct banter with customers, to attract attention and enhance sales.

 Definition

-A hawker is a type of street vendor; "a person who travels from place-to-place selling goods."
+A hawker is a person who sells things on the streets or roads; "a person who travels from place to place selling goods".
 Synonyms include huckster, peddler, chapman or in Britain, costermonger.
 However, hawkers are distinguished from other types of street vendors in that they are mobile.
 In contrast, peddlers, for example, may take up a temporary pitch in a public place.
-Similarly, hawkers tend to be associated with the sale of non-perishable items such as brushes and cookware while costermongers are exclusively associated with the sale of fresh produce.
+Similarly, hawkers tend to be associated with the sale of non-perishable items such as brushes and cookware, while costermongers are exclusively associated with the sale of fresh produce.
 When accompanied by a demonstration or detailed explanation of the product, the hawker is sometimes referred to as a demonstrator or pitchman.